feross/feross.org/quotes/index.md

 -- Richard Stallman</blockquote>
 <blockquote>On the one hand, information wants to be expensive, because it’s so valuable.
 On the other hand, information wants to be free, because the cost of getting it out is getting lower and lower all the time.
 So you have these two fighting against each other.
 -- Stewart Brand</blockquote>
-<h2>Nerds</h2>
-<blockquote>My youngest daughter is 13 months old, and in her limited vocabulary alongside essentials like 'mom-mom', 'da-da', and 'meow' she knows to say 'zhooom' and wave her arm around when she wants me to get a lightsaber down off a shelf for her to play with.
-As far as I'm concerned that's Parent of the Year Award material right there.
--- Aurich Lawson</blockquote>

 <h2>Programming</h2>
 <blockquote>Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it?
 -- Brian Kernighan</blockquote>